FilippoMB/python-time-series-handbook/notebooks/00/knowledge_test.md

 B
 ```

-**Question 196: Why does representing time series using the Reservoir model space typically perform better than using just the output model space?**
+**Why does representing time series using the Reservoir model space typically perform better than using just the output model space?**
 - A) Because it includes only the most recent data points, ignoring earlier dynamics.
 - B) It captures a richer and more comprehensive set of dynamic behaviors from the entire reservoir processing.
 - C) The output model space is more computationally intensive, leading to slower performance.